khana25/digital_test/README.md

  -   Cypress has the capability to run tests across multiple browsers.
 Currently, Cypress has support for Chrome-family browsers (including Electron and Chromium-based Microsoft Edge), and Firefox

   # Command to run the tests in Edge browser
- -  npx cypress run --browser edge (To run all the tests in edge browser)
+ -  npm run cy:run --browser edge (To run all the tests in edge browser)

- -  npx cypress run --spec "cypress/integration/scenarioAC_1.spec.ts" --browser edge (to run an individual test in edge browser)
+ -  npm run cy:run --spec "cypress/integration/scenarioAC_1.spec.ts" --browser edge (to run an individual test in edge browser)

     But first, download the plugin for Edge browser by visiting "https://www.microsoftedgeinsider.com/en-us/download/" or "https://www.microsoft.com/en-us/edge"